Charlie came to life today, ambling about town to promote Charlie Cards and the new air-conditioned Charlie service center at Downtown Crossing.

 ...
 The group at Radboud carried out its investigation with the help of Ghost, a tag emulator, reader, and eavesdrop device that they built for around 40 euros. ...

-The company that makes the CharlieCard system has come out with a more secure encryption system, but it's more expensive and making it backwards compatible with older readers actually introduces more vulnerabilities, ArsTechnica writes.
+The company that makes the CharlieCard system has come out with a more secure encryption system,...
+Read more

 Maybe a slight exaggeration, but this completely caught me off guard.
 Charlie Card = Discount Card, and the discounts aren't bad at all.